rd2603/Search-Places/README.md

 Table of Contents
 1. Running the Project
-3. Folder Structure
+2. Folder Structure
-4. Components Overview
+3. Components Overview
-5. API Overview

 1. I was facing some issue with github so I did uploaded zip file.